diminutive/sfgminbuilder/README.md

 The goal of sfgbuilder is a bare minimum examples of building sf package `sfg` objects from various set-based forms.

 This is to augment the official `st_polygon` and alikes so that lists of raw coordinates can be turned into lists of sfg objects with minimal overhead.
 The aim is to allow various forms of grouping specifications.
-Currently only for polygons and only for rectangles, specifically to speed up the `spex` package `polygonize` function, but with more support for silicate forms over time.
+Currently only allows input of a list of flat vectors, but various XY, XYZ, XYM, XYZM should work for POLYGON.
+This is specifically to speed up the `spex` package `polygonize` function, but with more support for silicate forms over time.

 Dev
 ---